 Similarly, SPS and CPS do not have operational CAD systems.
 They rely on voice dispatch and manual recording of incident details by police officers in the field.
+Like KPS, data on each call are then entered into PROS.

 CPS field units are dispatched from an OCC at CPS headquarters.
-Call taking and dispatch duties in the OCC are combined with the operation of the department's radio system.
-CPS police vehicles are equipped with laptop computers, but they cannot be used to receive calls for service or provide full CAD functionality.
+Call taking and dispatch duties in the OCC are combined with the operation of the CPS radio system.
+CPS police vehicles are equipped with mobile devices, but they do not provide full CAD functionality such as is available with CIIDS or other mainstream CAD systems.